setanarut/fastnoise/README.md

 [Web Preview App](https://auburn.github.io/FastNoiseLite)

-FastNoise Lite is an noise generation package with a large selection of noise algorithms.
+FastNoise Lite is a noise generation package with a large selection of noise algorithms.

 ## Features